thaumaturgists/Kewlest/README.md

 ```

 ### Running the Project
-// IN THE PROCESS OF MAKING THIS
+> IN THE PROCESS OF DEVELOPING THIS

 To run the project locally, use the following command:

 ```bash